xemul/cylang/README.md

 Tokens <code>`</code> and <code>``</code> print the next evaluated token on the screen.
 The former one accepts only strings and prints them as is, the latter one accepts any other token and prints it some string representation.

+* Command blocks

+Tokens `{` and `}` denote start and end of the command block, token `.` is a shortcut for the `{ }` pair and means a no-op block (useful for `?` and `??` commands).
+Tokens `->`, `<-` and `<?` switch between blocks.

+The `->` one takes command block and map tokens, sets the map as the namespace, passes control to the command block, then restores the namespace back.
+It's thus the way to do a function call with arguments.
+Using `_:` namespace makes smth like goto.

+The `<-` is like return or break in C. It evaluates the next token, then completes execution of the command block it's within and (!) makes the next token be the result of evaluation of whatever token caused the execution of this command block.
+For example `-> { <- 1 }` makes the first `->` be evaluated into 1.
+The `? _+ { <- 1 } .` makes `?` be evaluated into 1, since it's `?` who caused execution of the block with `<-`.

+The `<?` token is used to propagate the "return" one more code block up.
+It evaluates the next token, if it's a NOVALUE or boolean FALSE does nothing, otherwise it acts as `<-` stopping execution of current block and evaluating it's caller into the value.

+* Miscelaneous

+Token `@` evaluates a list token and one more token and checks whether the latter one is present in the list.
+Evaluates into a boolean value.

+Token `$` evaluates the next token, checks it to be list, map or string and evaluates into a number value equal to the size of the argument.

+Token `;` evaluates two next tokens.
+If the first one is not a NOVALUE `;` evaluates into this value, otherwise `;` evaluates into the 2nd value.
+It's meaning is the "default value".

 ...
 TO BE CONTINUED